WICG/input-device-capabilities/README.md

 # InputDevice
 This repository contains a [proposed specification](http://rbyers.github.io/InputDevice/inputdevice.html) for an API that provides details of the underlying device that generated a DOM input event.
-It also contains an initial attempt at [a polyfill](inputdevice-polyfill.js), and [some tests](http://rbyers.github.io/InputDevice/tests/).
+It also contains a [a polyfill](inputdevice-polyfill.js), and [some tests](http://rbyers.github.io/InputDevice/tests/).
+We are in the process of standing to officialy standardize this API via the [W3C WICG](http://discourse.wicg.io/t/inputdevice-api-for-identifying-mouse-events-derived-from-touch/972).

 ## References
 * [WICG Discourse thread](http://discourse.wicg.io/t/inputdevice-api-for-identifying-mouse-events-derived-from-touch/972/1)